Veg Bruschetta Recipe – Fresh & Flavorful Italian Appetizer

 Veg Bruschetta: Fresh and Flavorful

-Bruschetta is undoubtedly one of the most loved Italian antipasto dishes.
-Its origins date back to ancient Rome, when olive growers would toast slices of bread over an open fire and then drizzle them with freshly pressed olive oil.
-In fact, this simple preparation was originally a way to test the quality of the season’s oil.
-Over time, however, this humble dish evolved into something far more versatile.
+Bruschetta is one of the most loved Italian antipasto dishes, and its origins go back to ancient Rome.
+Olive growers would toast slices of bread over an open fire and drizzle them with freshly pressed olive oil as a way to test the quality of the season's harvest.
+What started as a simple, rustic preparation gradually evolved into a versatile canvas for all kinds of toppings, but the best versions have always stayed true to that original spirit of simplicity and quality ingredients.

 Ingredients for Veg Bruschetta